 Any type of burglary charge brings with it harsh penalties, regardless of degree.
 All burglaries are considered felonies, and punishable by lengthy state prison sentences and enormous fines.
 As with all felonies, burglary convictions will leave a stain on your permanent record, preventing you from getting jobs, securing housing, and applying for loans in the future.

-Burglary occurs when someone illegally enters a home, building, or other structure with the specific goal of committing a crime such as theft, assault, or criminal mischief.
+Burglary occurs when someone illegally enters a home, building, or other structure with the specific goal of committing a crime including various types of theft, assault, or criminal mischief.
 In Colorado, there are three different levels of burglary crimes—first, second, and third-degree burglary.
 First and second degree cover burglary of buildings, while third-degree is specifically for burglary of certain containers.
 The level of charge may increase depending on factors such as whether a weapon was used, what type of weapon was used, and whether the assault occurred.

 Additionally, if you have a restraining order that prohibits you from coming near a person inside the structure or being on the property at all, you can be charged with burglary even if you did not intend to commit a crime.